In the middle of Montreal sits Mont Royal, after which the city is named. Today, we’re going to climb it.

 In the summer, this park would have been a great outdoor area, but as I said before, today it was just a snow-covered open area.
 We eventually found the Monument à Sir George-Étienne Cartier:

 As I took photos of the surrounding area, Sarah tried to figure out the map.
 This was another instance where the Lonely Planet guide we used struggled to be useful.
-See, the page for Parc Mont Royal includes, like so many other parts of town, a guided walking tour beginning near McGill University.
-However, it only lists the guided tour with no other maps for people (like us) who aren’t following the guide to a T.
+We’d wished that the maps had more detail in certain areas.

 To gather our bearings, we had to spend some quality time with our phones.
 But we’re both smart people, and eventually we were on our way.